solidoss/solidframe/README.md

 ## Overview

-_SolidFrame_ is an experimental framework to be used for implementing cross-platform C++ network applications.
+_SolidFrame_ is an experimental framework to be used for implementing cross-platform C++ network enabled applications or module.

 The consisting libraries only depend on C++ STL with two exceptions:
  * __solid_frame_aio_openssl__: which obviously depends on [OpenSSL](https://www.openssl.org/)